iPhone 17 Pro vs iPhone 16 Pro: Is it worth the upgrade?

 The Independent's journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.
 Why trust us?

 Is the iPhone 17 Pro worth the upgrade?
-I compared it against the 16 Pro to find out
+I compared it to the 16 Pro to find out

 Should you upgrade to the iPhone 17 Pro, or stick with the previous model?

-Apple has just unveiled four new iPhones, including the iPhone 17, iPhone 17 Pro, iPhone 17 Pro Max and a new ultra-thin iPhone Air, alongside some new AirPods and a suite of new Apple Watches.
+Is the new iPhone 17 Pro worth the upgrade?
+It’s the annual dilemma facing Apple fans, but this year’s phone has made the decision a lot more complicated by delivering one of the most significant design and camera overhauls in years.

-While the skinny iPhone Air is capturing most of the attention, it’s the iPhone 17 Pro that has changed the most.
-After just two years, Apple has decided to ditch titanium in favour of a brushed aluminium unibody with a new plateau design, making space for a bigger battery and a vapour chamber to keep it cool.
-It’s also introduced a new Ceramic Shield 2 that now protects both the front and back, making it more scratch-resistant.
+The much-touted titanium frame, introduced just two years ago, is gone.
+In its place is a new brushed aluminium unibody with a plateau design.
+This isn’t just a cosmetic tweak; Apple says the new form factor allows for a bigger battery and vapour chamber for better cooling, all while being protected front and back by a more scratch-resistant Ceramic Shield 2.

-On the inside, the iPhone 17 Pro runs on the faster A19 Pro chip, with Apple claiming more consistent performance and longer battery life.
+On the inside, the iPhone 17 Pro is powered by the latest A19 Pro chip, with Apple claiming improved performance and longer battery life.
 The camera system has also had an overhaul.
-It now boasts a new 48MP telephoto lens for an 8x optical zoom, which is the longest ever.
+It now boasts a new 48MP telephoto lens for an 8x optical zoom, which is the longest ever in an iPhone.

-But how different is the iPhone 17 Pro compared to the iPhone 16 Pro, and is it worth the upgrade?
-I’ve gone deep into the product specs to see how the two phones compare.
+But how different is the iPhone 17 Pro compared to the iPhone 16 Pro, and should you upgrade?
+I’ve gone deep into the product specs and performance to see how the two phones compare.

 Why you can trust IndyBest